huangyh09/ViralScan/README.md

 zcat filtered_feature_bc_matrix/barcodes.tsv.gz | awk '{print substr($0, 1, length($0)-2)}' > YOUR_cell_list
 ```

+## Step 3: extract your viral UMI count matrix
+Nicely, STARsolo returns count matrix for cell-by-virus, e.g., in `Solo.out/Gene/raw/` folder.

-**Note 2**, You may want to quickly view the total reads mapped to each virus.
+In case you may want to quickly view the total reads mapped to each virus.
 You can use the versatile samtools by its ``idxstat`` (you may need to sort the
 bam file first).